 This is another must-watch for “Toy Story” fans.

-You will find yourself high above Toy Story Land as you practice parachute drills.
+You will be high above Toy Story Land as you practice parachute drills.
 Strap in and hold on, soldier!

 Shanghai Disneyland (Shanghai, China)

-Shanghai Disneyland has long been considered one of Disney’s most well-balanced parks from the day it opened.
-With a great mix of shows, rides, and family attractions, it is a park that has something for everyone.
+Shanghai Disneyland has long been considered one of Disney’s most well-balanced parks since its opening.
+With a great mix of shows, rides, and family attractions, it has something for everyone.

-There are some great, unique experiences that you will only find at this park.
-Let’s take a look at some of the best virtual rides on the internet.
+There are some great unique experiences that you will only find at this park.
+Let’s look at some of the best virtual rides on the internet.

 Set sail with Captain Jack Sparrow as you search the seas for Davy Jones’ sunken treasure.